 6.15.1 Applicability to language

 The vulnerability described in ISO/IEC 24772-1:2024 6.15 exists in Java.
-Given the fixed size of integer data types, continuously adding a positive value to an integer eventually results in a value that cannot be represented in the space allocated.
+Given the fixed size of integer data types, repeatedly adding a positive value to an integer eventually results in a value that cannot be represented in the space allocated.
 For Java, this is defined as an overflow.
 The integer operators do not indicate overflow, so the potential exists for unexpected, meaningless, or incorrect arithmetic results as a result of the overflow.

 Similarly, repeatedly subtracting from an integer leads to underflow.
 The integer operators also do not indicate underflow in any way.